El6eto/WHSTechNotes/journal.md

 The most intristing thing i learned last week was about the world war 2.
 I learned just how bad pearl harbor was and how many people where hurt.
 I learnd this in my history thru film class, and found this intristing because i did not know just how severly the damge done to pearl harbor was.

+# February 24, 2025
+Technology has a major part to play in helping to bridging generational differences in communication, as well as in solving generational issues at work.
+Platforms that facilitate communication, collaboration, and efficiency help connect up employees from across the generation divide.the use of slang can undermine the perceived professionalism of the speaker or writer.
+It can lead to misunderstandings or miscommunications